nygctech/PySeq2500/README.md

  hs.l2.get_power() returns the power of laser 2 and stores it in hs.l2.power

- During hs.initializeInstruments both lasers are set to 10 mW
+ During hs.initializeInstruments(), both lasers are set to 10 mW

  ## Filters
  hs.optics.move_ex(N, filter) moves the excitation filter wheel in the N (1 or 2) light path to the filter.